 Mayer Brown's Chicago office is the original, and still the largest, office of the firm.
 It is also one of the largest law offices in Chicago, with deep roots in the community and a prominent place in the city’s history.
-Founded in 1881, the Chicago office advised on the original incorporations of Sears, Roebuck and Co. and Continental Bank, guided Chicago leaders in the city's phenomenal growth, including the negotiation of the opening of O’Hare Airport to commercial flights and the leasing of the Chicago Skyway (the first privatization of an American toll road), and represented clients in some of Chicago's most storied trials.
+Founded in 1881, the Chicago office advised on the original incorporations of Sears, Roebuck and Co. and Continental Bank, guided Chicago leaders in the city's phenomenal growth, including the negotiation of the opening of O’Hare Airport to commercial flights, major expansions of O'Hare and Midway airports, and the leasing of the Chicago Skyway (the first long-term concession of an American toll road), and represented clients in some of Chicago's most storied trials.
 Finance, corporate, and litigation work are among the office's widely recognized strengths.

 We have a long and distinguished record of public service at the federal, state and local levels.
 Current and past positions held by Mayer Brown lawyers and alumni include mayor of Chicago and mayoral chief of staff; US secretary of commerce; assistant US secretary of state; White House chief of staff; special envoy to the United Nations; deputy US attorney general; chief of staff to the first lady of the United States; Illinois attorney general; counsel and deputy chief of staff to the governor of Illinois; Illinois Senate president pro tempore; Illinois solicitor general; Chicago transportation commissioner; and Chicago Police Accountability Task Force chair.